chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/mvvm-pattern/refactor-logic-into-a-viewmodelbase-class.md

 weight: 1
 ---

-# Refactor Logic into a ViewModelBase Class
+# refactor logic into a viewmodelbase class
 Move the `INotifyPropertyChanged` interface into a base class so that it can be moved into other ViewModels:

 `MainViewModel.cs`